Fear: Psychological

 Cognitive behavioral therapy has been successful in helping people overcome their fear.
 Because fear is more complex than just forgetting or deleting memories, an active and successful approach involves people repeatedly confronting their fears.
 By confronting their fears in a safe manner a person can suppress the "fear-triggering memories" or stimuli.

 Exposure therapy has known to have helped up to 90% of people with specific phobias to significantly decrease their fear over time.

 Another psychological treatment is systematic desensitization, which is a type of behavior therapy used to completely remove the fear or produce a disgusted response to this fear and replace it.
 The replacement that occurs will be relaxation and will occur through conditioning.
 Through conditioning treatments, muscle tensioning will lessen and deep breathing techniques will aid in de-tensioning.

 Literary and religious

 There are other methods for treating or coping with one's fear, such as writing down rational thoughts regarding fears.
 Journal entries are a healthy method of expressing one's fears without compromising safety or causing uncertainty.
 Another suggestion is a fear ladder.
 To create a fear ladder, one must write down all of their fears and score them on a scale of one to ten.
 Next, the person addresses their phobia, starting with the lowest number.

-Finding solace in religion is another method to cope with one's fear.
-Having something to answer your questions regarding your fears, such as, what happens after death or if there is an afterlife, can help mitigate one's fear of death because there is no room for uncertainty as their questions are answered.
-Religion offers a method of being able to understand and make sense of one's fears rather than ignore them.
+Religion can help some individuals cope with fear.